HIS EMINENCE METROPOLITAN ALEXIOS` MESSAGE ON CHURCH MUSICIAN SUNDAY

 My dearly beloved,

-With paternal blessings and much love in our Risen Lord,
+With paternal blessings and with much love in Christ,

 Metropolitan of Atlanta

 "Look In.
 Lift Up.
 Reach Out!"
 National Clergy Retreat

 The APC 2013 National Clergy Retreat will be held in Naples, Florida, from Tuesday, October 29 through Friday, November 1.
 Hotel reservations are available immediately.
 Registration is now open!
 Register on-line now by clicking here!
 Earlybird registration is only $295 through September 29th.
 Register early for your chance to win a free Nexus 7 tablet!
 Hotel Reservations now available!
 Reserve now for guaranteed 2011 prices in 2013!
 Choose the method that works best for you to book your room at the special group rate of $129/night (+taxes): Online Reservations: Visit the APC Retreat Room Reservations Site by clicking here.
 Toll-Free Telephone Reservations: Call 1-888-722-1270 and use the Group Code "APC13".

 "Look In.
 Lift Up.
 Reach Out!"
 This year`s retreat will again open with a Welcome Reception personally hosted by His Eminence Archbishop Demetrios; will have three engaging speakers leading us on "Encounters" springing from the theme, "Look In.
 Lift Up.
 Reach Out."; there will be plenty of personal time and lots of exciting options for "Adventures" in Southwest Florida; and more!